boraanand/x9115RAN/paper/8/README.md

 The paper claims that seeding strategies help EVOSUITE to achieve higher code coverage.
 But, it is possible that there exists parameter combinations for seeding strategies and search budget, that can perform better.
 So different parameter settings should be tried.

 ##### Connection to the initital paper(s):
+This paper is on seeding strategies and the initial paper too has mentioned one if the seeding strategy named "Dynamically Mined Value".